 I remembered my amazement in Nepal when my trekking guide talked blithely of her friends who were working in Dubai airport as cleaners, saying it was a ‘good job’.
 She talked of working abroad for a while, just to see what it’s like.
 There was no trace of class consciousness at all.
 No apology or justification for why the menial job was ok.

 Insistence on formal distinction to elevate oneself socially is not unusual.
 At varying levels you note it in cultures as far apart as Germany and the Philippines.
 But it is something we frequently remark upon specifically for India in the workplace, from reviewing CVs and managing colleagues in hubs newly opened there.
-It’s taken to a whole new level.
+In India, it’s taken to a whole new level.

 Every degree and every title, every certificate and every award, is mentioned.
 And woe betide the lesser credentialed person who tries to correct the PhD!
 Although perhaps an exaggeration, the first plot twist of the movie 3 Idiots only makes sense in such an environment.

-I remember once telling my expat American consultant point blank, perhaps he’d get more teamwork if he had purposely hired the slightly-less-credentialed candidates.
+I remember once telling my expat American consultant point blank, perhaps he’d get more teamwork in India if he had purposely hired the slightly-less-credentialed candidates.

-But arriving in Varanasi, I understood why the need for distinction, for some mark of elevation.
-To some extent it is so across Asia – but perhaps especially across any nation whose populous masses are gripped in poverty, but had a relic of once-greatness to live up to.
+But, arriving in Varanasi, I understood why.
+The need for distinction, for some mark of elevation.
+To some extent it is so across populous Asia, but perhaps even more so across any nation whose masses are gripped in poverty, yet had a relic of once-greatness to live up to.

 And India, the land of contrasts, has that comparison sharper than most.
 It is no wonder that having something to hold to – to be seen – acquires such importance.